magdarosa/markdown-cv/index.md

 - Write unit tests using Jest and Mocha.

-- Worked with a wide and diverse range of clients from innovative startups to financial institutions such as ASB, CommonWealth Bank of Australia and Westpac.
+- Work with a wide and diverse range of clients from innovative startups to financial institutions such as ASB, CommonWealth Bank of Australia and Westpac.

 - Member of backend council at ROAM.
 Responsibilities: Share best practices and knowledge across projects, recommend technologies and frameworks, help head of web and organise training and courses.